Getting an IEP for your very young child

 Your request for an evaluation can be denied.
 That’s why it’s important to describe in detail the reasons for your concerns.
 You also may want to include copies of any tests or doctors’ notes that support your concerns.

-• She’s at least 3 years old.
+• They are at least 3 years old.

 The process of getting an IEP for a grade-schooler is similar to the process for a preschooler.
 Whether your child attends a public or private school or is homeschooled, you can request an evaluation by contacting your local school district.